vvshard/just-bun/README.md

 [More information about syntax and working with **Bun Shell** - follow the link](https://bun.sh/docs/runtime/shell).

 ## Installation
-If this repository suddenly becomes popular, I will create an installation package, but for now you can follow the instructions below:

 1. Install [Bun](https://bun.sh/) if it is not already on your system.
 2. Run in terminal in ~/.bun/ directory in bash: